R Adams Cowley, M.D.

 - R Adams Cowley, M.D.

-Dr. Cowley coined this term after years of observing trauma patients.
+Dr. Cowley coined the term Golden Hour after years of observing trauma patients.
 He noticed that patients who received definitive care within 60 minutes had dramatically better outcomes than those who waited longer.
 What began as a clinical observation became the organizing principle for modern trauma systems worldwide.

 The Man Who Transformed Emergency Medicine